IABTechLab/uid2docs/README.md

     a.
 Server-side: The publisher stores the token in a mapping table, DMP, data lake, or other server-side application.

     b.
-Client-side: The publishers stores the token in a client-side app or in the user’s browser as a first-party cookie.
+Client-side: The publisher stores the token in a client-side app or in the user’s browser as a first-party cookie.

 6. The publisher sends the UID2 token to the SSP at the time of impression.